Semantics in Multi-objective Genetic Programming: Results and Analysis

-From this figure, it is easy to see how SDO, represented by blue hollow squares connected by a solid line, achieves better coverage of the objective space compared to the other three approaches.
-This is evident for the Abal datasets, using either NSGA-II or SPEA2, shown in the middle and last column of Figure~\ref{fig:pareto}, as well as for the Spect dataset when using SPEA2 and less clear when using NSGA-II.
-We omit presenting the results for the Ion and Yeast datasets due to their PO values being close to each other, making hard to draw any conclusions.
+From this statistical analysis, it is evident that SDO behaves, in average, better compared to any of the approaches used in this work (two canonical EMO approaches and the two other semantic-based methods).
+To illustrate the performance of the proposed semantic methods, Figure~\ref{fig:pareto} shows the Pareto fronts obtained by each approach, setting UBSS at 0.5, as well as the Pareto fronts obtained by NSGA-II and SPEA2.
+The figure shows the fronts for the Spect, Abal$_1$ and Abal$_2$ datasets, as representative examples.
+From this figure, it is easy to see how SDO, represented by blue hollow squares connected by a solid line, achieves better coverage of the objective space compared to the other approaches.
+This is particularly clear for the Abal datasets, using either NSGA-II (top) or SPEA2 (bottom) as well as for the Spect dataset when using SPEA2 and less clear when using NSGA-II.